 Welcome

-I am Zhejian Wang, a Ph.D. candidate in Economics at the University of Delaware (expected 2026).
-My research lies in applied microeconomics and development economics, with a focus on how digitization and institutional change reshape behavior, markets, and welfare, particularly in China.
+I received my Ph.D. in Economics from the University of Delaware in 2026.
+My research lies in applied microeconomics, with a focus on education, human capital, digital regulation, and family decision-making.
+Much of my work studies how policy and technological change reshape behavior, markets, and welfare, particularly in China.

 Research Fields

-Fields: Applied Microeconomics; Development Economics; Economics of Education
+Fields: Applied Microeconomics; Economics of Education; Development Economics; Labor Economics; Family Economics.

 Publication

-Restricting Video Games in China: Effects on Time Use, Educational Achievement, and Health Forthcoming, Journal of Development Economics (Job Market Paper, 2025–26)
+Restricting Video Games in China: Effects on Time Use, Educational Achievement, and Health Journal of Development Economics, 182, 103812 (2026)

 China’s 2021 regulation virtually eliminated weekday online gaming for minors.
-Using nationally representative CFPS data in a difference-in-differences design, I find sharp declines in gaming but no robust improvements in academic performance or health outcomes.
+Using nationally representative survey data in a difference-in-differences design, I find sharp declines in gaming engagement and Internet use but no robust short-run improvements in academic performance or health outcomes.
 [Full abstract]

 References